 How is the Chamber Organized?

 The membership controls the Chamber by electing a Board of Directors that establishes the goals and objectives of the organization.
-The Board employs an executive director (Erica Dial) and an assistant (Mickey McCormick) who are responsible for the day-to-day operations.
+The Board employs an executive director (Dale Volenberg) and an assistant (Mickey McCormick) who are responsible for the day-to-day operations.
 Laura Trotter is the Director of Visitor Services.

 There are committees that are responsible for some specific functions.
 Currently the committees are: Syttende Mai, Victorian Holidays, Coffee Break, Ambassadors and Economic Development.
 Joining a committee is an excellent way to learn about the Chamber and contribute to its success.